-While we've made recent progress in decreasing the risk of abuse in vulnerable families, Santa Cruz County historically has had higher rates of child abuse and neglect than any other Bay Area county.
-The rates are also higher than the states as a whole.
-In 2011, there were 10.9 substantiated cases of child abuse per 1,000 children ages 0-17 in Santa Cruz County as compared to 9.4 per 1,000 in California.
+While we’ve made recent progress in decreasing the risk of abuse in vulnerable families, Santa Cruz County historically has had higher rates of child abuse and neglect than any other Bay Area county.

 Of all the referrals to the child welfare screening unit, only about 8% meet the necessary criteria to receive services from FCS.
 Before Families Together, too many children were left without help while family problems worsened.
 Now, early intervention is here to help before family difficulties escalate to the level of maltreatment.
 Children are safer and families are supporting healthier child development.